seho0808/machine_learning_approach_for_subsurface_temperature_prediction/README.md

 => Click Download next to ThermalQualityAnalysisThermalModelDataFilesStateWellTemperatureDatabases.zip
 => If you unzip, there should be AASG_Thermed_AllThicksAndConds.xlsx

-2. Well Dataset - This file is cleaned-up version of new well data (2016~) and used in some of the files.
+2. New Well Dataset - This file is cleaned-up version of new well data (2016~) and used in some of the files.
 => Go to https://drive.google.com/file/d/1sm0CdmvixpEOpWiGkrh3rTVb7nz0r8pH/view?usp=sharing

 ## Document Figures